 The newly-weds were then cheered back into Playfair Hall.
 This was where the brilliant Heritage Portfolio were providing top-notch food and drink for everyone.
 It was an honour to be sat at one of the tables and enjoy the excellent hospitality.

-The speeches took place before the meal and for these I mostly sat in front of the top table.
-I had the best view in the room and enjoyed the various anecdotes and capturing everyone’s emotions as the speeches unfolded.
+The speeches took place before the meal and for these, I mostly sat in front of the top table.
+I had the best view in the room and enjoyed the various anecdotes and capturing everyone’s emotions as the speeches were told.

-As this wedding was taking place only a short distance form here I live I didn’t bother to bring the car with me (thanks Mrs F. for the lift x).
+As the Royal College of Surgeons is only a short distance from where I live I didn’t bother to bring the car with me (thanks, Mrs Fowler for the lift x).
 So once I packed my gear away I stayed and had a few beers and chatted with some of the guests before heading home in a taxi.

 What a fantastic way to start the year.
-This was an amazing wedding, it was really great fun to be part of it.
+This was an amazing Royal College Of Surgeons wedding, it was really great fun to be part of it.

 Congratulations Claire and Colin, you guys were brilliant.
-Thanks for being so relaxed and good fun to photoograph!
+Thanks for being so relaxed and good fun to photograph!